 Preparing for an interview using the teacher interview tips provided will help you land your dream teaching job!
-Consider learning the background and conduct research on the school system you are interviewing for.
-Find out if the school has diversity or the population of the school.
-Also, research information such as if it’s a Title 1 school and the average classroom sizes, student to teacher ratio.
-This will help you decide if you are indeed offered a teaching position you would be interested in accepting the offer.
+Conduct research and consider learning the background of the school system where you are interviewing.
+Find out if the population of the school and the diversity of the students.
+Also, research information such as if it’s a Title 1 school, average classroom sizes, and the student to teacher ratio.
+This will help you decide if you are indeed interested in accepting the teaching position, should you receive an offer.

 Practicing possible questions and answers will help way more than you might think.
-Practice teacher interview questions and answers while driving down the road or any other quite time you may have.
-The more you practice your teacher interview questions and answers to better prepared you more intentional you will be with your answers.
+Practice teacher interview questions and answers while driving down the road or any other quiet time you may have.
+The more you practice your teacher interview questions and answers, the better prepared you are and more intentional you will be with your answers.
 Here are a few common teacher interview questions...

-Teacher Tip: Review Standards for Grade Level and Subject Area.
-Find out if the state you are interviewing for follows Common Core or has adopted its state standards.
-Then begin educating yourself and learning all of the things.
+Teacher Tip: Review standards for grade level and subject area.
+Find out if the state where you are interviewing follows Common Core or has adopted its own state standards.
+Then, begin educating yourself and learning all of the things.
 Review standards and curriculum to educate yourself.
-During the interview, there is a possibility you will be questions about standards, etc.
+During the interview, there is a possibility you will be questioned about standards, etc.

 Try to stay calm and stick with what you know and have practiced.
 Be yourself and answer questions openly and honestly.
-Do not be hesitate to ask questions if you have areas of concern.
-Remember the committee wants the best teacher so sell yourself as the best.
+Do not hesitate to ask questions if you have areas of concern.
+Remember, the committee wants the best teacher, so sell yourself as the best.
 Often, teachers have a difficult time talking about their strengthens because it can sometimes feel like bragging.
 However, now is the time to brag!
-Give them your best and let them know if they want a great teacher, they need you!
+Give them your best and let them know that if they want a great teacher, they need you!

 What should your teacher interview outfit look like?
 Keep your interview outfit professional!
-Teacher interview attire includes clothing, makeup, hairstyle, shoes, professional.
-Ensure your teacher interview outfit is appropriate to work with students specific to the age of students you will be working with.
-Consider ditching wearing strong scents of perfume or cologne.
+Teacher interview attire includes clothing, makeup, a professional hairstyle, and shoes.
+Ensure your teacher interview outfit is appropriate to work specifically with the age of students you will be teaching.
+Consider ditching strong scents of perfume or cologne.
 First impressions are everything!
 Look at the mirror and ask yourself if you would hire you!
-Ask a friend you trust for their opinion when deciding what to wear as your teacher interview attire.
+Ask a friend you trust for their opinion when deciding what to wear for your teacher interview attire.

-What is your jam and what is the thing do other teachers want to learn from you?
-Now, share your strengths with the interview committee!
+What is your jam, and what is the thing other teachers want to learn from you?
+Share your strengths with the interview committee!
 Blow their socks off!
-Just kidding but really talk yourself up during this portion of your teacher interview.
+Just kidding!
+But really, talk yourself up during this portion of your teacher interview.
 Your strengths as a teacher may include classroom management, classroom organizations, math or reading concepts, social-emotional learning, growth mindset, etc. How are your strengths beneficial to you in the classroom?